flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/settings.md

 - MCDU Keyboard Input (unrealistic)
     - Enables the MCDU Keyboard input feature (see [MCDU Keyboard](../mcdu-keyboard.md)).
 - MCDU Focus Timeout (s)
-    - The timeout feature will "automatically unfocus" the MCDU screen after the given amount of seconds.
+    - The timeout feature will automatically deactivate the focus of the MCDU screen after the given amount of seconds.
     - Valid range is 5 - 120 seconds.
 - Separate Tiller from Rudder Inputs
-    - User can chose to use how the nose wheel shall be controlled:
+    - User can choose to use how the nose wheel shall be controlled:
         - Legacy mode (Disabled): Rudder controls also move the nose wheel.
 No separation.
         - Realistic mode (Enabled): Nose Wheel steering with tiller handwheel is separate from the rudder.
             - See our guide: [Nose Wheel and Tiller Operation](../nw-tiller.md)